Results & Expectations

 Reach out to your provider sooner than your next scheduled visit if you can't keep food or fluids down, if you have severe or persistent belly pain, if you're feeling faint or badly dehydrated, or if any new symptom worries you.
 Those aren't things to sit on until your calendar says it's time.

 For the routine stuff, the plateaus and the slow weeks and the "is this normal" questions, that's what follow-up appointments are for.
-Bring your notes and we'll work through it together.
+Bring notes so the pattern is easier to evaluate.

 Sources